Security can be contacted on +61 3 8344 6666 or free call 1800 246 066. All security staff are trained in first aid.

 First aiders provide initial emergency treatment and life support for people suffering injury or illness.

 First aid training prepares you with the knowledge and skills to provide emergency pre-hospital care to injured or ill persons.
-You can get advice on choosing the right course by consulting your health and safety business partner.
+Consult your health and safety business partner for advice on choosing the right course.
 The available first aid training sessions include:

 - Provide Cardiopulmonary resuscitation (CPR) – HLTAID001